 If you are a member of the CCAC college community and have an idea for promoting a program, activity or event, please email your suggestion to the Promotions and Marketing team.
 Please be as specific as possible (time, place, date for events and target market, capacity and benefits for programs).

-Guidelines and standards for written publications and graphics are also available through the Marketing & Communications department.
+Guidelines and standards for written publications and graphics are also available through the Promotions & Marketing department.

 Community College of Allegheny County (CCAC)

-CCAC annually educates 33,000 credit students through 155 degree, certificate and transfer programs and offers non-credit and workforce development courses to nearly 30,000 students.
+CCAC annually educates more than 30,000 credit students through 155 degree, certificate and transfer programs and offers thousands of students access to noncredit and workforce development courses.
 The learning-centered institution’s mission is to provide affordable access to quality education and offer a dynamic, diverse and supportive learning environment that prepares the region’s residents for academic, professional and personal success in our changing global society.
 CCAC’s quality programs enable students to transfer credits to 520 colleges and universities and support regional workforce needs with accessible instruction available day, evening, weekend and online in Allegheny County and beyond.
-Visit www.ccac.edu to learn more.
+Visit ccac.edu to learn more.